 Pride in Medicine Executive Committee

-President · General/Colorectal surgical fellow · He/Him
+President · RANZCOG trainee · He/Him

 • Megan Kelly

-Secretary · Medical Student · She/Her
+Secretary · Junior Medical Officer · She/Her

 • Alasdair Williamson